mypreview/Conj/docs/product-details.md

 Toggle the visibility of the product share buttons. ⤵

-?> Facebook, Twitter, Buffer, Pinterest or via Email.
+?> Facebook, Twitter, LinkedIn, Buffer or via Email.

 ![Toggling the visibility of the product share buttons](img/product-share.gif)